raghav-karn/aerosol/README.md

 ![Aerosol Icon](extension/icon128.png)

 **Aerosol** is a Chrome extension that visualizes air pollution in a way everyone understands - cigarettes!
-Download Aerosol now from the Chrome Web Store.
+Download now from the Chrome Web Store.

-> [!IMPORTANT]
+> [!WARNING]
 > Although AQI and Equivalent Cigarettes data gives a wider view, the reliability of data is up to OpenWeatherMap and Aerosol's limited Equivalent Cigarette count algorithm.
 There may be some degree of discrepancy and error when compared to other sources.

 >[!CAUTION]